lugard1/vetclinic/README.md

 <!-- > Describe your project in 1 or 2 sentences. -->
 <!-- > Describe your project in 1 or 2 sentences. -->

-**[Vet Clinic Database]** In this project, I add some many-to-many relationships and write more complex queries to use them to answer questions.
+**[Vet Clinic Database: database performance audit]** In this project we optimize some slow queries in our database.

 ## 🛠 Built With <a name="built-with"></a>